bhisaac/5eFP/5eFP-SRD.md

 Some patrons collect warlocks, doling out mystic knowledge relatively freely or boasting of their ability to bind mortals to their will.
 Other patrons bestow their power only grudgingly and might make a pact with only one warlock.
 Warlocks who serve the same patron might view each other as allies, siblings, or rivals.

-### The Primordial
+## The Primordial

 You have made a pact with a powerful elemental from within the Primordial Chaos, the home plane of existence for all elementals.
 Your primordial patron is strictly neutral in outlook and temperament, swayed only by their attunement to a specific elemental quality.
 Earth tends to be steady, tenacious, and indomitable.
 Water tends to be flexible and aware.
 Fire tends to be activating, charged, and focused.
 Air tends to be expansive and mobile.
 Primordials rarely involve themselves in mortal affairs or circumstances unless the elemental balance is threatened somehow.
 Such beings desire the propagation of the elements and their elemental outlook upon the prime material plane through you, their chosen vessel.
 Primordials powerful enough to forge a pact and their preferred elemental outlook include Phoneix (fire), Leviathan (water), Zaratan (earth), and Elder Tempest (air).

+### Expanded Spell List

-**_Expanded Spell List_.** The Primordial lets you choose from an expanded list of spells when you learn a warlock spell.
+The Primordial lets you choose from an expanded list of spells when you learn a warlock spell.
 The following spells are added to the warlock spell list for you.

 |||
 |:-:|:-:|